Michaelmas term: Universities

 In addition, the name is used unofficially in several other University of London colleges.
 It also used to be the third and final term at the University of Sydney before it swapped over to the two-semester system in 1989.
-It was formerly used at Heythrop College, King's College London, University of Kent and University of Wales, Lampeter.
+It was formerly used at Heythrop College, King's College London, University of Kent, London School of Economics and University of Wales, Lampeter.
 The University of Exeter no longer seems to use the name officially, as it formerly did (the term dates on their website don't use it), but their Anglican Chaplaincy retains the name.

 At the University of Oxford, following the resolution made by Council on 8 May 2002, Michaelmas Term begins on and includes 1 October and ends on and includes 17 December.
 In the Michaelmas Term, as in Hilary Term and in Trinity Term, there is a period of eight weeks known as Full Term, beginning on a Sunday, within which lectures and other instruction prescribed by statute or regulation are given.
 The dates on which each Full Term will begin and end in the next academic year but one are published by the Registrar in the University Gazette during each Hilary Term.